-Below are statistics describing the main aspects of the University in a historical perspective, with charts and tables on teaching, research, internationalization, human resources and facilities.
+Below (Ateneo in cifre/University in figures) are statistics describing the main aspects of the University in a historical perspective, with charts and tables on teaching, research, internationalization, human resources and facilities.

-Other statistical information on the university system can be found in institutional databases managed by the Italian Ministry of Education and Research with Cineca and, at the local level, by the Provincial statistical service:
+Other statistical information on the university system can be found in institutional databases managed by the Italian Ministry of Education and Research and, at the local level, by the Provincial statistical service and by the City of Trento:

 To acquire the students' opinion on teaching, the University administers a survey to its students on a regular basis through the Esse3 student services portal [here is a sample].

-The evaluation exercise is carried out in compliance with the requirements set by the Italian National Agency for the Evaluation of Universities and Research Institutes (ANVUR), and is part of the procedures included in the national framework for teaching quality assurance (under law 370/1999).
+The evaluation exercise is carried out in compliance with the requirements set by the Italian National Agency for the Evaluation of Universities and Research Institutes (ANVUR), and is part of the procedures included in the national framework for teaching quality assurance (Law 370/1999).

 The questionnaire is administered to all students: those who attend classes and those who, by their statements, attend less than 50% of classes.